by Snigdha Joshi

 Competitive advantage

-Strong brand management in pharma can also result in a marketing advantage over competitors.
+Strong pharmaceutical brand management can also result in a marketing advantage over competitors.
 For example, Listerine is the most widely used mouthwash in the world, and most consumers think only of Listerine when they think of mouthwashes.
 Consequently, competitors have a hard time challenging this advantage, giving the company a competitive advantage.

-Pharma Brand Management Strategies
+Pharmaceutical Brand Management Strategies

 A pharmaceutical company’s brand revolves around its unique value proposition and image.
-Consequently, pharma companies have to maintain these aspects using unique pharma brand management strategies:
+Consequently, pharma companies have to maintain these aspects using unique pharma pharmaceutical brand management strategies:

-Ensure messaging consistency.
+Ensure messaging consistency

 Any brand is created by the message its core message.
 For example, Aurobindo Pharma’s core message (or vision statement) is “to become a consistent top 10 generic pharmaceutical supplier with a reputation for superior customer service, honesty and transparency”.
-Therefore, all pharma brand management strategies have to align with this message.
+Therefore, all pharma pharmaceutical brand management strategies have to align with this message.
 Sending a unified message across all marketing channels allows the customer to associate the brand with a specific message.
 If different messages are sent, the customer may get confused about the brand’s unique value proposition.

-Undertake CSR initiatives.
+Undertake CSR initiatives

 In the pharma industry, most companies have patient-oriented and disease-oriented mission statements, for example, to treat a disease, to help rid the world of a disease, and to inspire care.
 But, pharma companies must back these mission statements up with action.
 The key is corporate social responsibility.
 Pharma companies must support initiatives or undertake projects that demonstrate their commitment to their goals, which will improve their brand reputation and customer loyalty by showing the world that they aren’t only focused on profits but also on community and patient welfare.